The Core of Our Life Together

 What Are My Options?

 Community Chapels: Each community chapel service is unique, having a specific theme or focus.
 A variety of men and women from a multitude of backgrounds and ministries are invited to challenge us in our faith journey.
 At least once a month, Joyful Noise, our chapel band, leads us in a time of praise and worship.
-Also, several times during the year special emphasis weeks are planned which include: Christian Life Emphasis Week, Service Emphasis Week, and a Missions Emphasis Week.
+Also, several times during the year special emphasis weeks are planned which include: Relationship Emphasis Week, Service Emphasis Week, and a Missions Emphasis Week.

 Ekklesia: Unlike our Tuesday and Thursday chapels, our Wednesday night Ekklesia chapel is student led.
 With an eclectic mix of speakers, worship experiences and community building opportunities, this chapel allows the student to have a voice in the core aspect of his/her faith journey at Huntington.
 Included in the rotation for Ekklesia are student groups such as Global Vision, Joyful Noise, CMCs from a given dorm, and other special interest groups the students interact with in their communities.